-Some who view a nuclear Iran as an unacceptable development believe that military action might be the only means of preventing Iran from acquiring a working nuclear device.
-Others see such action as an appropriate punishment for Iran's support of terrorism.
-Even after the release of the November 8, 2011, IAEA report, discussed above, the Obama Administration has not has not indicated an inclination toward military options against Iran's nuclear program.
-Senior U.S. officials have repeatedly stressed the potential adverse consequences, such as Iranian retaliation, a reduction of Iran's regional isolation, and an escalation of world oil prices, as well as the likelihood that military action would only delay Iran's eventual acquisition of a nuclear weapons capability by about one-two years.
+Yet, the Administration clearly views a military option as a last resort.
+Senior U.S. officials have repeatedly stressed the potential adverse consequences, such as Iranian retaliation that might expand throughout the region or even beyond, a reduction of Iran's regional isolation, a strengthening of Iran's regime domestically, an escalation of world oil prices, and the likelihood that military action would only delay Iran's eventual acquisition of a nuclear weapons capability by about one to two years.
 These points were enumerated by Secretary of Defense Panetta in a speech to the Brookings Institution on December 2, 2011.
-Still, Administration officials, including Panetta, stress that this option remains available.
-Perhaps in the belief that there needs to be more advanced planning for military action, the FY2011 Defense Authorization Act (P.L.
-111-383, signed January 7, 2011) contained a provision (Section 1243) requiring the Administration to develop a "National Military Strategy to Counter Iran."
+60 Perhaps in the belief that there needs to be more advanced planning for military action, the FY2011 Defense Authorization Act (P.L.
+111-383, signed January 7, 2011) contained a provision (§1243) requiring the Administration to develop a "National Military Strategy to Counter Iran."

 Proponents of U.S. air and missile strikes against suspected nuclear sites argue that military action could set back Iran's nuclear program because there are only a limited number of key targets, and these targets are known to U.S. planners and vulnerable, even those that are hardened or buried.
-Estimates of the target set range from 400 nuclear and other WMD-related targets, to potentially a few thousand targets crucial to Iran's economy and military.
 Those who take an expansive view of the target set argue that the United States would need to reduce Iran's potential for retaliation by striking not only nuclear facilities but also Iran's conventional military, particularly its small ships and coastal missiles.
+Press reports in late February 2012, citing reported Defense Department briefings of President Obama on military options on Iran, say that a U.S. strike could include IRGC and leadership targets.
+Other press reports say the U.S. military is confident it can essentially render useless even the most hardened Iranian nuclear facility at Fordow.
+On the other hand, these reports came in advance of the U.S. visit of Israeli Prime Minister Benjamin Netanyahu, and could have been intended to signal that the United States can destroy Iran's nuclear infrastructure, if needed and so ordered.